abiodunjames/SpamTweetDetector/readme.md

 ## Solution
 I used text-categorization to analyze the content of tweets before retweeting.
 The PyTorch model was trained on Google Colab using 20K tweets sourced directly from twitter.

-For the details, see my [post](https://medium.com/swlh/how-i-built-an-intelligent-twitter-bot-a7e5ea18f918) on how I built it.